 People utilize a number of different means to take their own lives.
 Some common suicide methods are the use of a firearm or a blade of some type.
 These types of suicide result in the contamination of the death scene with blood and other bodily fluids.
 (As an aside, some suicides are not immediately discovered and can also fall into the category of an unattended death in which the human decomposition process is well underway.)

-Because a landlord will likely not have necessary personal protective equipment readily available, this means that a landlord should distance his or her self from the death scene.
+Because a landlord will likely not have necessary personal protective equipment readily available, this means that a landlord should distance himself or herself from the death scene.
 Examples of bloodborne pathogens include:

 - Hepatitis B